Blair Braverman And Her 'Ugly Dogs' Prepare For Her First Iditarod

 It's clear from the way she talks about them that Braverman loves her dogs.
 And that love affair led her to start writing and tweeting.
 She describes the racers like you'd write about old friends, sharing their quirks, thrills and setbacks with tens of thousands of followers.
 She calls her followers #UglyDogs, co-opting a phrase lobbed at her online.

-"A Twitter troll actually told me, 'Go back to your ugly dogs, Karen.'"
-(Her name isn't Karen).
-"But I thought it was a beautiful sentence...
+"A Twitter troll actually told me, 'Go back to your ugly dogs, Karen.' " (Her name isn't Karen.)
+"But I thought it was a beautiful sentence. ...
 Then some fans of the team said, 'We should be the ugly dogs because you'll always come back to us.'
 So it took off."

-Braverman suspects her account has gained traction because dogsledding is a rural sport that takes place mostly out of sight – and her dogs give fans a way in.
-She spares no detail, from how to put booties on a dog that doesn't like her feet touched, to her crew's bowel movements.
+Braverman suspects her account has gained traction because dog-sledding is a rural sport that takes place mostly out of sight — and her dogs give fans a way in.
+She spares no detail, from how to put booties on a dog that doesn't like her feet touched to her crew's bowel movements.

 Pleased to report that everyone’s poops have been extra great lately. pic.twitter.com/qE0rMDqCER— Blair Braverman (@BlairBraverman) February 26, 2019

-"People are getting to know these dogs as pets as friends, and they're also seeing them as elite athletes," she says.
+"People are getting to know these dogs as pets, as friends, and they're also seeing them as elite athletes," she says.
 "It's like rooting for your favorite sports team, but they all happen to be dogs."

 One of the biggest misconceptions that she's trying to disperse?
 That the dogs are disposable.
-These are animals she's been with for years, she says, and she knows each of them as individuals.
+These are animals she has been with for years, she says, and she knows each of them as individuals.

 Jenga’s favorite head rest is her daughter, Hunter. pic.twitter.com/3c8E5SZdS4— Blair Braverman (@BlairBraverman) January 4, 2019

-"I think rather than telling people how much we love these dogs," she says, "they can just feel how much we love these dogs, and how much we're with them every step of the way."
+"I think rather than telling people how much we love these dogs," she says, "they can just feel how much we love these dogs and how much we're with them every step of the way."

 Braverman's long days of preparation are winding down quickly.
 The Iditarod kicks in the Alaskan midmorning on Saturday, and she admits it's terrifying to think about the race ahead.

-But, she adds, "If I think about being out there with my dogs who are my best friends and my family, I just get so much strength from that."
-The long days, the sleep-deprivation, the subzero temperatures – she's tackling all of that with Pepe, Flame and the rest of her dogs.
+But, she adds, "if I think about being out there with my dogs, who are my best friends and my family, I just get so much strength from that."
+The long days, the sleep deprivation, the subzero temperatures — she's tackling all of that with Pepe, Flame and the rest of her dogs.
 And that's all the courage she needs.

 The broadcast version of this story was produced by Dave Blanchard and edited by Matt Ozug.